tez-capital/tezbox/readme.md

 TezBox is a tezos sandbox that allows you to run a minimal local tezos chain with a single command.
 It is designed to be a simple and easy to use tool for developers who want to quickly test their smart contracts or dapps on a local tezos chain.

+⚠️⚠️⚠️ BREAKING 0.3.0 ⚠️⚠️⚠️

+- output of services is not logged into console.
+See [Logs](#logs) section for more details.
+- each baker runs as separate process

 ### How to use TezBox?

 To use TezBox, you need to have OCI compatible container runtime installed on your machine (e.g. docker, podman...).
 You can run TezBox with the following command: